-In December 2016, the federal agencies released an updated Federal Strategy, reflecting the work that they have done and the progress that has been made since the release of the original 2013 Strategy.You may need Adobe Reader to view files on this page.
-See EPA’s About PDF page to learn more.
+In December 2016, the federal agencies released an updated Federal Strategy, reflecting the work and progress made since the 2013 Federal Strategy.